Latest Update 29 April 2020: Linked in the Manage Workflows blogs and videos.

 NOTE: There is a particularly desirable variation on intent-based navigation if your target app is another Fiori (SAPUI5) app deployed on the same Fiori Frontend Server.
 You can embed the target app directly into the Task Detail area.
 Refer to SAP Note 2305401 – Integration of SAPUI5 Fiori Applications into My Inbox 2.0 for details and a very useful Cookbook guide you can download.

-We know intent-based navgation is being used when there is a Task Visualization (transaction SWFVISU) entry of type “Intent-Based Navigation” (technically visualization type INTENT) configured in the S/4HANA Core system.
+We know intent-based navgation is being used when there is a Task Visualization (transaction SWFVISU) entry of type “Intent-Based Navigation” (technically visualization type INTENT) configured in the SAP S/4HANA core system.
 This example is for Chemical approvals within the Enterprise Function Hazardous Materials Management.

 The parameters in the entry include: